Exceptional UND Insignia

 Reply email signatures can be automated in Microsoft Outlook.
 A simplified reply signature can be developed following the original signature format, but reducing content to the following required information:

 - University of North Dakota

 UND social media accounts can be promoted in email signatures.
 To list social media accounts write out the site’s name and hyperlink the text directly to the UND account.
 Do not include icons for social media sites.

 If a college or department would like to add an official tagline or motto after the email signature, all members of the unit should use it to maintain branding and consistency for that area.

 Personal quotes and inspirational sayings should not be included in official UND signatures.

 For the sake of consistency, any UND unit or title with "and" in its name is encouraged to use the ampersand (&) in place of "and" in all instances.

-Following the email signature guidelines will help keep consistent communication with internal and external audiences.
 The following email signatures are a few examples of what should not be used as signatures on UND emails.